-Professor Williams teaches Legal Research and Writing, serves as the Co-Director of the Judicial Clerkship Institute, and assists with the Moot Court Board.
+Professor Williams teaches Legal Research and Writing and Bias in Legal Analysis.
+She also advises several student organizations, including the Iranian Law Students Association and the Students for Reproductive Justice.
 She loves teaching writing, and especially enjoys helping students learn how to apply legal writing techniques in all areas of legal analysis.
 She also likes mentoring law students and new lawyers.
 Perhaps most importantly, Williams believes food is love, and is always happy to bake and share treats, especially during finals weeks.

 Before joining Pepperdine, Williams spent over 25 years teaching a variety of first-year and upperclass legal skills and ethics courses at law schools in Los Angeles and Chicago.
 Williams served as a General Counsel and practiced appeals at Sedwick, Detert, Moran & Arnold and Horvitz & Levy.
 Williams also clerked for Justice Ferdinand Fernandez of the Ninth Circuit Court of Appeals, as well as for the District of Connecticut and the Illinois Appellate Court.
 She continues to work on pro bono matters in Los Angeles.

 Williams has written briefs for the California Court of Appeal and Supreme Court, the Illinois Appellate Court, the Seventh and Ninth Circuits, and the United States Supreme Court.
 She has tried cases in California, Illinois, and Ohio.
 Williams has been published in several Law Reviews and has been honored to speak on topics in Legal Writing at Legal Writing Institute conferences.

 - B.S. in Education and Social Policy, Northwestern University